How to Dispose of Concrete

 How to Dispose of Concrete Properly

 Concrete has been used by humans for thousands of years, and it’s currently the most widely used building material in the world.
-Globally, disposing of concrete waste properly is a common problem, and in the United States, concrete makes up about 85% of all construction and demolition waste, estimated to be about 600 million tons per year.

-Can I Throw Away Concrete?
+Can You Throw Away Concrete?

-Concrete is classified as construction and demolition waste and cannot be thrown away with household garbage.
 Construction and demolition (C&D) waste, which represents about 30% of all waste in the US, is kept separate from other types of municipal solid waste because it can be diverted out of the waste stream and reused.

 Responsible Concrete Disposal Options